Pediatric Billing Services in Ohio

 Why Ohio Pediatric Practices Need Specialized Billing

-Ohio's healthcare market includes 35,000+ physicians, and pediatric practices here face a payer market dominated by Medical Mutual of Ohio / Anthem on the commercial side and Ohio Medicaid on the public payer side.
-Medicare claims are processed through CGS Administrators, which applies its own Local Coverage Determinations that directly affect pediatric procedure coverage and medical necessity requirements.
+Ohio's healthcare market includes 35,000+ physicians, and pediatric practices here face a payer market dominated by Medical Mutual of Ohio (statewide) and Anthem BCBS on the commercial side and Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles) on the public payer side.
+Medicare claims are processed through CGS Administrators (Jurisdiction 15), which applies its own Local Coverage Determinations that directly affect pediatric procedure coverage and medical necessity requirements.
 Generic billing teams without OH specific knowledge leave revenue on the table.

 Pediatric billing itself is complex.
 Pediatric billing requires mastering age-specific well-child visit codes (99381-99395 for new patients, 99391-99395 for established), immunization administration codes that differ by patient age and number of vaccine components, developmental screening (96110), and Medicaid EPSDT requirements that guarantee comprehensive coverage for children under 21.
 Newborn care codes 99460-99463 cover initial and subsequent hospital care.
-When you combine this coding complexity with Ohio's specific payer rules, authorization requirements, and 6 Ohio Medicaid managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving pediatric practices from Columbus to Toledo and across Ohio.
+When you combine this coding complexity with Ohio's specific payer rules, authorization requirements, and 7 Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles) managed care plans that each have their own billing rules, you need a team that understands both dimensions.
+Go Medical Billing provides that expertise at 2.49% of collections, serving pediatric practices from Columbus to Dayton and across Ohio.

 Code